nutanix-japan/nai-llm/docs/airgap_nai/index.md

 We will also deploy a Kubernetes cluster so far as per the NVD [design requirements](../conceptual/conceptual.md#management-kubernetes-cluster).

-**Dev NKP cluster**: to host the dev LLM and ChatBot application - this will use GPU passed through to the kubernetes worker node.
+**Darksite NKP cluster**: to host the dev LLM and ChatBot application - this will use GPU passed through to the kubernetes worker node.

 Deploy the kubernetes cluster with the following components: